terminusdb/terminusdb-tutorials/getting_started/javascript-client/lesson_3.md

 console.log(result);
 ```

-Or if you are using TerminusX, you can also check it in the dashboard.
+Or if you are using TerminusCMS, you can also check it in the dashboard.

 ---